LDH0094/AI-AutoPark/README.md

 # Soft Actor Critic with Unity ML-agents

-This project aims the notion of **"simple, yet powerful autonomous parking."**
+This project aims the notion of **"simple, yet powerful autonomous parking AI."**

 The Unity Parking Enviornment provided (with ML-agents version Release 19) interacts with the Python API.
 Although it is still possible to launch a project without the python code on your end, this project applied python API so as to control the enviornment itself.